Trump laments 'hate in our country' after synagogue murders, says armed guards would have helped

 Breaking News Emails

-WASHINGTON — President Donald Trump lamented the "hate in our country" after the killing of at least eight people in a shooting rampage at a Pittsburgh synagogue Saturday and asserted that better security at the temple could have prevented the massacre.
+WASHINGTON — President Donald Trump lamented the "hate in our country" and condemned anti-Semitism after the killing of 11 people in a lone gunman's shooting rampage at a Pittsburgh synagogue Saturday and asserted that better security at the congregation could have prevented the massacre.

 "They had a maniac walk in and they didn't have any protection and that is so sad to see," Trump said at Joint Base Andrews in the Maryland suburbs before he departed for a campaign swing in the Midwest.
 "If you take a look at it, if they had protection inside the results would have been far better."